OpenLiberty/devfile-stack/README.md

 ## Odo local development operations: (run/debug/test )

 ### RUN
 If you launch via `odo push` then the liberty-maven-plugin will launch dev mode in "hot test" mode, where unit tests and integration tests get automatically re-executed after each detected change.
+You must have visibility to the logs on the Open Shift container to see these test results.

 ### DEBUG
 Not currently supported